 The Central Cooperative of Extractive Marketing of Acre (Cooperacre) was fo ...

-AGROCORTEX MADEIRAS DO ACRE is a Brazilian forestry company Created in 2014 ...
+AGROCORTEX MADEIRAS DO ACRE, created in 2014, is a Brazilian forestry compa ...

-Inaugurated in just over a year the company works with extraction and proce ...
+Inaugurated in 2016, the company works with extraction and processing of wo ...

 Association of the Timber Industry of the State of Acre, Assimanejo, is a c ...